oddbird/oddsite/STYLEGUIDE.md

 for screen readers and search engines.
 Alt text should describe what is in the image.
 - We have some utility classes for images and figures and will be adding more soon.
-As of March 2, 2017 you may use the following:
+Currently, you can use the following:
   - ``size-quarter``
   - ``size-half``
   - ``size-full``